VictorTolbert/laravel-starter/content/overview/functions.md

-# Functions

-Utility functions to calculate colors and other values

----

 Bulma uses 3 custom functions to help define the values and colors dynamically:

 - powerNumber($number, $exp): calculates the value of a number exposed to another one.
 Returns a number.